Solar Panels in Ballybeg, Co. Waterford

 A 4kWp system in Ballybeg typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,796 kWh/year, paying for itself in 4-6 years.

-Are solar panels worth it in Ballybeg?
+Do solar panels increase property value in Ballybeg?

 Do I need a smart meter for solar panels?